 Paying off a big-ticket loan like a vehicle or a house as fast as possible is generally recommended if possible, but it’s crucial that you don’t overestimate your financial zone of comfort.

-Even if you have extra money, remember that your vehicle may experience a sudden accident or the failure of an important component and you want to maintain a situation where you are comfortable paying for that ASAP.
+Even if you have extra money, remember that your vehicle may experience a sudden accident or the failure of an important component and you want to maintain a situation where you are comfortable paying for such incidentals when they occur.
 Many drivers fail to take into account that the likelihood of repairs increases the longer you have the vehicle, so this should be of critical importance to used-car owners.

 How is my Interest Payment Affected by Taxes